-This manual's title page contains the following identifying information:
+The title page of this document contains the following identifying information:

-- Software version number, which indicates the software version - Document release date, which changes each time the document is updated - Software release date, which indicates the release date of this version of the software h20230.www2.hp.com/selfsolve/manuals
+- Software Version number, which indicates the software version. - Document Release Date, which changes each time the document is updated. - Software Release Date, which indicates the release date of this version of the software.

-To check for recent updates, or to verify that you are using the most recent edition of a document, go to:
+To check for recent updates or to verify that you are using the most recent edition of a document, go to: http://h20230.www2.hp.com/selfsolve/manuals